QuintenVervynck/bash/README.md

 # installers
 A collection of scripts that install specific things, the name of each script specifies what will get installed

+# startup
+Script that shows a terminal greeting

 # todo
 Script to handle to-do lists